hackages/sgFlix/Instructions.md

 #### 3.2 Movies

 - Implement the `filterMovies` method.
+It takes no argument and filters the movies by they category

 #### 3.3 Sidebar